Data Security vs Compliance: What Canadian Businesses Get Wrong

 What happens if we have a data breach?

-You must notify affected individuals without unreasonable delay if the breach creates a real risk of significant harm.
+You’ve got to notify affected individuals without unreasonable delay if the breach creates a real risk of significant harm.
 You must also notify the Office of the Privacy Commissioner of Canada and any provincial regulators if applicable.
 You may face regulatory investigations, orders to correct practices, and liability to affected individuals for damages and costs of credit monitoring or identity protection.
 If directors or officers are found to have been negligent in overseeing security, they can also face personal liability.
 Insurance may not cover all costs, especially if controls were grossly inadequate.

 Are directors and officers personally liable for data breaches?

 Yes, under Canadian corporate law.
 Directors have a fiduciary duty to protect organizational assets and reputation.
 If a breach occurs and investigations reveal that directors failed to exercise reasonable care in overseeing data security governance, they can face personal liability suits.
 Shareholders or affected individuals may claim directors were negligent.
 Even if the organization is insured, the insurance may not cover director liability if gross negligence is shown.
-This is why board-level oversight of cyber risk has become critical.
+That’s why board-level oversight of cyber risk has become critical.

 What specific security controls do Canadian regulators expect?